Stan Musial: 1950–1954

 The Cardinals franchise was up for sale in early 1953, and Musial and Schoendienst advised their friend and fellow duck-hunter Gussie Busch to consider buying the team.
 Busch used the resources of the Anheuser-Busch company to purchase the Cardinals, keeping Musial in St. Louis by averting the possibility of a move by the team to another city.
 The 1953 season marked Musial's 10th NL All-Star selection, and the 12th consecutive time he finished a major league season with a batting average above .300.

+An All-Star again in 1954, Musial had an off year, batting .331 and only leading the National League in runs, doubles, and intentional walks.
+He was second in times on base; third in hits, extra base hits, and walks; and fourth in batting average, triples, RBIs, slugging percentage, and total bases.

-Musial accomplished another historical feat on May 2, 1954, in a doubleheader in St. Louis against the New York Giants: he hit three home runs in the first contest, then added two more in the second to become the first major leaguer to hit five home runs in a doubleheader.
+Musial accomplished another historical feat during 1954, in a on May 2 doubleheader in St. Louis against the New York Giants: he hit three home runs in the first contest, then added two more in the second to become the first major leaguer to hit five home runs in a doubleheader.
 In addition to his five home runs, he also hit a single in the first game, setting a new record of 21 total bases for a doubleheader.
 The only player besides Musial to hit five home runs in a doubleheader is Nate Colbert, who achieved the feat in 1972.
 Oddly enough, as a young child, Colbert was in attendance as Musial set his record.